 It is both appropriate and necessary that procedures and policies be developed and adopted to provide the necessary elements of “quality control” and “quality assurance” for the benefit of faculty among all of the diverse disciplines and to be accountable to agencies external to the faculty of the several diverse disciplines.
 If it is true that the faculty of a particular department or discipline can easily recognize and evaluate the appropriateness and validity of professional development activities within that department or discipline, that department faculty should be able to explain, describe and justify such professional activity to external interests as well, including faculty of other disciplines.

 At the beginning of each fiscal year, every academic department should be allocated, as a part of its operating budget, an amount of money designated for Professional Development.
-Generally, this amount will be proportional among departments with regard to the number of full-time, continuing faculty assigned to that department.
-Faculty on sabbatical leave will be included in any determination of this proportional allocation.
+Generally, this amount will be proportional with regard to the number of full-time, continuing faculty assigned to a college.
+Faculty on sabbatical leave are included in any determination of this proportional allocation.
 Several academic departments have Educator Preparation Program Council (EPPC) faculty affiliated with them.
 Since these faculty are expected to participate in professional development as EPPC members as well as in professional development for their chosen academic discipline, academic departments with EPPC faculty will receive a supplementary allocation to support EPPC-related professional activity.
-The level of such supplementary support will be determined by negotiation among the chairs of departments with EPPC faculty, the Director of Teacher Education and the Provost.
+The level of such supplementary support is determined by negotiation among the chairs of departments with EPPC faculty, the Director of Teacher Education and the Provost/VPAA.

 Each academic department will establish a prioritized list and detail specific activities, which are recognized as being legitimate for enhancing or promoting undergraduate instruction within the discipline.
 This department list will include any recommendations regarding the proportion of total individual project costs (e.g. all, one half, travel only, up to a specified amount, etc.) which ordinarily should be funded and clearly state that department’s criteria for constructing its priority.
-Copies of this prioritized list will be provided to the Chair of the Professional Development, Faculty Salary and Welfare Committee of the Senate, the Provost and the President of the University.
+Copies of this prioritized list will be provided to the Chair of the Professional Development Committee, the Provost/VPAA and the President of the University.
 These individuals will review the departmental documents and, if necessary, negotiate changes, which would insure institutional consistency.

-Faculty wishing to obtain funding to support professional development activities will consult their departmental prioritized listing and will complete and submit a Professional Development Project Proposal form to the appropriate department chair.
+Faculty wishing to obtain funding to support professional development activities will consult their departmental prioritized listing and will complete and submit a Professional Development Project Proposal form to the appropriate Department Chair/School Director.
 The chair will review the proposal and, after consultation with the faculty member making application, make a recommendation for support to the College Dean.
 The Provost may accept the recommendation of the College Dean and authorize the recommended level of support.
-If the Provost chooses to reject or modify the support level recommended it must be following consultation with the College Dean in question.
-It is expected that the Provost would reject or modify the Dean’s recommendation only due to the depletion of that College’s budget allocation for professional development.
+If the Provost/VPAA chooses to reject or modify the support level recommended it must be following consultation with the College Dean in question.
+It is expected that the Provost/VPAA would reject or modify the Dean’s recommendation only due to the depletion of that College’s budget allocation for professional development.

 c.
 Service to the University and Community